Warning

 Other Sources of Documentation

 Over the last several years, the most up-to-date documentation on the structure and running of Galaxy tests has been in the help text for run_tests.sh script shipped with Galaxy (./run_tests.sh --help).
 High-level information on Galaxy’s CI process can be found in the Galaxy Code Architecture Slides and the corresponding YouTube playlist.
+The GTN Writing Tests Tutorial provides hands-on exercises covering API tests, unit tests, and patterns for making code testable (monkeypatching, stubs, parametrization).
 Some more specifics on running and writing Galaxy client unit tests can be found in client/README.md of the Galaxy codebase.

 An Overview of Galaxy Tests